Payment streaming primitive · Built on Canton

 The contract surface behind OpenFluid

-StreamToken, StreamAgreement, DistributionPool, ConditionalStream, StreamVault, and policy hooks give Canton builders a reusable recurring-payment layer.
+StreamToken, StreamAgreement, DistributionPool, ConditionalStream, StreamVault, and policy hooks give Canton builders a reusable streaming layer for payroll, billing, grants, vesting, and treasury release.

 StreamAgreement